 Two huge mountains dominate the landscape of the central Cévennes: Mont Aigoual (1567 meters) and Mont Lozère (1699 meters).
 Both these mountains can be climbed from various approaches and some of these are major efforts (the climb up to the Col du Pré de la Dame is 15 km long with 1100 meters in elevation change).
 They are all wonderful routes, though, and you could easily spend a week just riding all the roads that lead up to the summit of Mont Aigoual, there are so many!

 The southern area of the mountain range is where you find the most typical elements of what most people consider the Cévennes, including grazing goats, chestnut groves, rustic hamlets…and more goats!
 It is also, as you can probably guess by now, an amazing place to ride, with a heavy dose of small, car-less roads, endless choices of climbs and great weather (this area is near the Mediterranean).

 Getting to the Cévennes

-The area is thankfully a bit isolated, having not many train lines running through it, nor major highways.
+The area is thankfully a bit isolated, having only one train line running through it, and no major highways.
 This is good news for the cyclist, of course, but presents a few challenges for the traveler.
 If you have a car the Cévennes are easily accessible from any number of big towns/cities in the south, including Montpellier, Nîmes and Millau (for the gorges).

 When to Come

 Spring, summer and fall are all excellent times to ride here, with most rain falling in Autumn.
 The southern part of the range has a Mediterranean climate, so you are nearly guaranteed sun from June to the end of August.

 Our Signature HighRoad Cévennes Tour is an all-inclusive week-long biking holiday that takes you through the whole region, highlighting the superb variety of scenery and riding, with a high standard of accommodation and gourmet dining to fuel each day’s ride.
 Our 2020 HighRoad Cévennes will run from May 30 to June 6.
 The tour is sold out, but we already have an Early Interest List for 2021.
 Contact us if you’d like to be put on it.